hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 <br />
 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/1.png" width="600">
 ## Infrastructure
-With docker images created get the right data to the right code to be procees, automate, don’t to maunly on local machine.
+With docker images created, we need to automate the pipeline and get the right data to the right code (i.e. contianer) to be proceesed.
+The first problem to be sloved is where to run a ceratin docker image given a set of computer nodes.
+Ideally, the underlying resource is shared
 A set of comput nodes, instances, cloud vm swhre we going to run docker images, processing data.
 Share the underline resources, ideally more fo them per node if possible.
 Ec2 or gce instances, or digtal ocean.
 In the data center, google have server ranlks, has a ceratin amount cpu andmemroy, curve as cpu as vm, specifc size.
 Higher amout of memory and cpu expensive.
 One operating system, cetain baim with that vm, splict that reduce band.
 If we having data input and ouptu spit across  29 more cpu and meoryt to process faster, in an optimize ay.
 Cluster nodes.29:30 spreading procssseing across nodes, Docker images runs across nodes,Going ssh to enter each of this maiches and running docketr to get each of things run.  to get Annoying, scel those up.
 A thoudansd nodes, someones full time job.
 Final Infrastructure going touse tof]day